 - Consultation and risk assessment in real time

-- Consultation and support for emergency service providers and law enforcement agencies
+- Consultation and support for emergency service providers, law enforcement agencies and public health departments

 - Contract drafting and review